Skip to main content

 Jetika’s Desired Specialties

-I am interested in working with adolescents, young adults, and adults who struggle with:
+I am interested in working with children, adolescents, young adults, and adults who have experienced or are experiencing:

 • Trauma